peterhornsby/AppStoreSearch/README.md

 ### Design
 The app wil lbe based of the MVC design pattern.
 There will be a data model for handling search queries and a view controller for handling the UI.
 Note that in Apple's UIKit that the view and controller are somewhat more coupled than the design pattern suggests.

+#### Search functionality
+Since the requirements are search are quite open the decision was made to back the search with core data entities.
+There are many reasons to do this.
+Performance, error handling and recovery AND future search feature work has a solid foundation.

 ### Error Handling
 Application error codes are defined in `ApplicationErrorCodes`.
 Each `service` defines it's own error with a code that maps to an application error code as well as providing the `type` of service error.
 For example the `AppStoreService` errored because it failed to correctly encode the url.